-The family member will deny all truths, and even if they saw their own, brother, sister, son, or daughter mistreat you or your children, they will all blame shift it onto you, to protect the family of narcissists, they do not care for each other, they care for the family name, their status, their pride, especially if the narcissist you was with happened to be the golden child.
+The family member will deny all truths, and even if they saw their brother, sister, son, or daughter mistreat you or your children, they will all blame shift it onto you.
+To protect the family of narcissists, they do not care for each other.
+They care for the family name, their status, their pride, especially if the narcissist you were with happened to be the golden child.
 There are also those narcissistic family members who have turned to the survival mode fawn.
 Through fear of what they have seen happen to those who go against the narcissists in the family, they will become enablers to try and protect themselves from the abusers.

 Narcissistic in-laws will always blame you for their child’s behaviour, and it will never be their child, narcissistic in-laws and siblings unless they see something to gain by going against the narcissist.
 They will side with the narcissist.

 Once you leave a narcissistic relationship, you’ll often end up alone, and as narcissism isn’t very well known, although awareness is growing.
 People often don’t believe what you tell them unless they know about NPD or they’ve been through it themselves.
 Therefore usually, the narcissistic family is believed, and you are painted as the crazy one.

 - Set firm boundaries and no longer allow them to cross them.

 - Block and delete them all.

 - Take care of your emotional well being, let anger, frustration, resentment, and anxiety out safely.

 - Call authorities if needed and get a picture of their toxic behaviour built up over time.